B13rg/B13rg.github.io/_drafts/2020-11-22-DMG-Cart-MBC-Analysis.md

 The new cartridge was incompatible with the old type, mostly because the Gameboy Advance used an ARM processor instead of a Z-80 clone in the Gameboy DMG and color.
 This is the same reason the Nintendo DS is only able to play Advance games, nothing prior.

-With the release of the Gameboy Advance, we see a sharp decline in the number of titles released, though games were still released up until 2003 for the Gameboy Color.
+With the release of the Gameboy Advance, we see a sharp decline in the number of titles released.
+Games were still released for the Gameboy Color up until 2003.
-Suprisingly, Gameboy DMG games were released up until 2001, though only in Japan, over a decade after the handheld first was released.
+Suprisingly the last Gameboy DMG games were released in Japan in 2001, over a decade since the handheld was first released.

 ---

+When preparing a game to be placed on a cartridge, a header is placed at the start of the ROM.
+This header is present on all cartridges from addresses `0x100-0x14F`.
+It's the first thing that is read by the Gameboy, and contains bits of information describing different properties of software and hardware.

-In the header of the cartridge, the cartridge type is stored as a hex code at address `0x147`.
+The cartridge type is stored as a hex code at address `0x147`.
 The hex code described the hardware configuration of the game cartridge.
 Not only did it accommodate all the MBC plus hardware configurations, it also had codes for special cartridges like the pocket camera and